 Changing Face of Investor Ethics and Behaviours

-The coronavirus (COVID-19) pandemic has prompted a desire to move into ethical and sustainable investing for more than half (51%) of advised UK adults, according a new report.
+The coronavirus (COVID-19) pandemic has prompted an evolution of ESG investing.
+It has caused the desire to move into ethical and sustainable investing for more than half (51%) of advised UK adults, according a new report.
 And while the trend is common across the generations, it’s Millennials who are leading the charge.

 The report, which looks at intergenerational planning and wealth transfer between advised families amid the financial volatility and insecurity of the pandemic, found that 61% now care more about the environment and the planet than they did before the pandemic.